apapamarkou/my-hyprland-desktop/README.md

 my-hyprland-desktop/setup.sh
 ```

-## Notes
+## Important Notes and warnings

+- The setup script may install non FOSS software.
+- The setup script install a lot of needed packages in a non interactive mode using the flag `--noconfirm' for convinience.
-This setup is using `https://ipinfo.io` upon login to automatic find your location for use with `wlsunset`.
+- This setup is using `https://ipinfo.io` upon login to automatic find your location for use with `wlsunset`.
 Some people may want to edit `~.profile`, remove the `curl` commands and "hadcode" the location manually.

+## TODO

+- User manual
+- Shortcuts Help
+- AI integration

 ## Disclaimer